DanielYehezkely/shoe-store-react/README.md

 ## Overview

 The Shoe Store Management Application is a comprehensive web-based platform that allows users to browse a collection of shoes and contact the store, while providing administrators with extensive management capabilities.
-Built using React, this application leverages modern web technologies and libraries to deliver a responsive and interactive user experience.
+Built using React, this application leverages modern web technologies and libraries to deliver a responsive and interactive user experience..

 ## Features